Skill-issue-coding/MLSM-labs/Lab4/Part1/README.md

 Compare vectors – Measure similarity between documents using a metric like cosine similarity, which calculates the angle between two TF-IDF vectors.

 Interpret the result – A cosine similarity close to 1 means the documents are very similar in content, while a value near 0 means they’re quite different.
 The value can be between -1 and 1, 1 meaning they point in the same direction (angle between them are 0). -1 means they point to the opposite direction, (angle between them are 180).
+In TF-IDF the value rarely are -1

 **Classify text**